Google Project FAQs

 What are the storage limits for Berkeley Google accounts?

 July 5, 2023 All newly created individual accounts will have a 50 GB limit applied All individual accounts with 35 GB of content or less will have a 50 GB limit applied.
 All individual accounts with 36 - 150 GB of content will have a 150 GB extended limit applied.
-All individual accounts with more than 150 GB of content will maintain their current limit until January 24, 2024 January 24, 2024 - all remaining individual accounts...
+All individual accounts with more than 150 GB of content will maintain their current limit until January 24, 2024 July 1, 2024 - all remaining individual accounts will have a 150 GB limit applied.
+July 1, 2024 All SPA My...

 How do I check my Google account storage usage?